 (5) Irrespective of the account balance, a delinquency in payment shall be subject to the same collection and disconnection procedures as other accounts, with the late payment charge applied to the level payment amount.
-If the account balance is a credit, the level payment plan may be terminated by the utility after 30 days delinquency.
+If the account balance is a credit, the level payment plan may be terminated by the utility after 30 days of delinquency.

-A level payment plan, or budget billing, is a method that allows customers to pay a flat amount that may be greater or lesser than the amount owed for actual usage.
-This allows the customer to budget for the cost of utility service each month and a level payment plan is designed to cover the costs of utility service over a 12-month period rather than pay for actual usage each month.
-The Board's level payment plan rules require a utility to offer a level payment plan to all new customers and any eligible customer throughout the year.
+A level payment plan is a method that allows customers to pay a flat amount each month that may be greater or lesser than the amount owed for actual usage in any particular month.
+This allows the customer to budget for the cost of utility service each month.
+The level payment plan is designed to cover the costs of utility service over a 12-month period rather than the payment for actual usage each month.
+The Board's level payment plan rules require a utility to offer a level payment plan to all new customers and to any eligible customer throughout the year.
+As stated earlier, the Board's payment agreement rules allow a utility to require a customer to enter into a level payment plan as part of a payment agreement.

 The rules allow a utility to calculate the monthly payment amount based upon historical as well as projected usage levels.

-Once the payment amount is set, the utility is required to re-compute the monthly payment amount annually, but may recompute the monthly payment amount monthly or quarterly, or when the estimated usage differs by more than 10 percent from the monthly payment amount being charged.
+Once the payment amount is set, the utility is required to recompute the monthly payment amount annually, but a utility may recompute the monthly payment amount monthly or quarterly, or when the estimated usage differs by more than 10 percent from the monthly payment amount being charged.
 The method used to calculate the monthly payment amount is required to be described in the utility's tariff and a customer is to be notified at least one billing cycle in advance of a change in the monthly payment amount, unless the utility recomputes the monthly payment amount on a monthly basis.